ElaheDlv/new-ai-ran-sim/backend/README.md

 - `--trace-bin <seconds>`                     Bin size for raw CSV aggregation (default 1.0)
 - `--trace-speedup <x>`                       Time scaling for trace playback (default 1.0)
 - `--strict-real-traffic`                     Only show real served traffic (no fallback achievable rate)
+- `--trace-slice-dir <path>`                  Auto‑attach per‑slice traces found in a directory (embb*.csv, urllc*.csv, mmtc*.csv)
+- `--trace-slice-embb/--trace-slice-urllc/--trace-slice-mmtc`  Explicit files for each slice (applies to ALL UEs of that slice)
+- `--trace-slice-ueip <IP>`                   UE IP for raw packet CSVs (used to separate DL/UL); auto‑detected if omitted

 ---